5 brighton brands that give back

 Ruth, Kath and Cat met in the sea in 2017 and, whilst chatting, bobbing and drinking tea, they came up with the idea of Seabirds.
 They produce a range of high-quality, ethically made sustainable goods, such as the above enamel and stainless glasses (for beer AND tea!), that are built to last.
 With products such as their stainless steel straws and brightly coloured anti-plastic coffee cups and water bottles (we have our eyes on this rose gold beauty), they hope to steer people away from single-use plastic products that damage the environment.
 They also sell brilliant swimming paraphernalia, such as bold changing robes and the Puffin bag/float (no more worrying about your stuff being nicked when you take a dip).
 And, importantly, Seabirds is a social enterprise, which means the profits they make are donated to local community groups and charities that work to improve wellbeing and the environment and get more people in the sea so they, too, can benefit from its health-boosting joy.
 Hurrah!

 We also need to give a huge shout-out to Brighton’s brilliant FAIR Shop, which, since it first opened ten years ago, has been working tirelessly with local organisations in the developing world to help its producer partners out of poverty.
 The fair-trade and ethical fashion specialist stocks a wide range of fantastic clothes and accessories brands (like fashion faves People Tree), many of which use organic and sustainable fabrics, as well as a whole host of lovely things-you-don’t-need-but-really-want.
-It even hosts exhibitions, too, such as the Brighton Beach Collective’s beach waste installation earlier this summer.
+It even hosts exhibitions, too, such as a beach waste installation by Brighton Beach Collective.
 But one of the best things about shopping here is that you can be absolutely sure that everything you see in the shop has impeccable ethical credentials and uses environmentally friendly materials.
 Phew!